nusenu/ansible-relayor/README.md

 Deploying a new tor server is as easy as adding a new host to the inventory, no further manual configuration is required.

+Keeping the tor package updated (an important task of running a relay) is not in scope of this ansible role.
+We recommend you enable automatic updates to keep your relay well maintained if your OS supports that.

 This ansible role does not aim to support tor bridges.

 Main benefits for a tor relay operator